Social Work

 • Dissertation in Social Work

 This is your opportunity to consolidate all your knowledge from the course into a written project.
-You shall have the opportunity to study a subject that you find interesting, worth investigating and of relevance to social work.
+You will have the opportunity to study a subject that you find interesting, worth investigating and of relevance to social work.
 You’ll be encouraged to demonstrate your knowledge in your particular interest, with the aim to highlight new perspectives.

 You’ll exercise your research skills by collecting evidence, analysing, and critically evaluating material to present findings.
 Your dissertation may be presented in a variety of formats.